jha-lab/ECE477-2025/README.md

 Each of these coding tasks exemplifies the paper discussed this week, and reproduces a simplified version of the smart healthcare framework in this paper.
 The assignments introduce you to the latest advances in Machine Learning (broadly) and especially Deep Learning.

-Useful reference ML concepts: [ML Glossary from Google](https://developers.google.com/machine-learning/glossary#multi-class)
+Useful reference to ML concepts: [ML Glossary from Google](https://developers.google.com/machine-learning/glossary#multi-class)

 ## Course staff